Chickpeas. Is there anything they can’t do? Gonna be honest here: I can get behind any meal that involves chickpeas and sweet potatoes.

 What makes this meal “Moroccan?”

-It calls for a basic Moroccan spice/flavor blend which includes cumin and cilantro (aka coriander).
-If you want, you could add ginger, turmeric and paprika to get even more Moroccan flavor.
+It calls for a basic Moroccan spice/flavor blend which includes cumin and cilantro.
+If you want, you could add ginger, turmeric and paprika to get even more flavor, but it’s not necessary.

 - Change up the veggies: the recipe calls for kale/spinach.
 You can replace that with zucchini, peas, chard, chopped green beans, chopped asparagus, sugar snap peas, chopped carrot, broccoli or cauliflower.
 Eggplant would be a good choice too!